jawang35/dotfiles/README.md

 [![GitHub Actions](https://github.com/jawang35/.dotfiles/workflows/CI/badge.svg)](https://github.com/jawang35/.dotfiles/actions?query=workflow%3ACI)
 [![Dependabot](https://api.dependabot.com/badges/status?host=github&repo=jawang35/.dotfiles)](https://app.dependabot.com/)

-This is my collection of configurations.
+This is my collection of [dotfiles](https://dotfiles.github.io/).
 As with any open source software never blindly running anything that has not been properly understood and/or vetted.
 These settings should be considered unstable as I'm constantly tinkering with them.
 Rather than installing, I recommend forking and modifying it for your own use or using as a resource for your own configurations.

 ## Installation